 Does remote learning feel more like detention?
 These online resources make studying fun

-Apr 3, 2020 — 4 min read
+Sep 12, 2024 — 4 min read

 If you’re transitioning to learning or teaching remotely, we have the top resources and cheap internet you need to make the process easier for toddlers to adults.

 Learning or teaching from home is seeing a huge increase in popularity within the last decade.
 Online learning is helpful for unconventional students, such as those continuing their education later in life.
-And now in light of the COVID-19 health crisis, every student and teacher is learning to adapt to online classrooms.

 Helpful resources for online students, teachers and parents

-Take a look at this list of top online teaching and learning platforms for ages 2 to adult.
+Look at this list of top online teaching and learning platforms for ages 2 to adult.
 Find the online learning sources best for you based on price, subject matter and age range.

-Get cheap or free internet for online learning
+Get cheap internet for online learning

 One of the major obstacles to successful online teaching and learning is access to affordable internet.
 Luckily, there are a few ways to get cheap internet for your home, including modifying your current service, switching providers or finding student internet discounts.